 Keynote: Beyond Connecting: Constructing 'Ecological Identity' Through Play in Nature

-Jan White, Director of Every Child Outdoors (ECO), United Kingdom
+Jan White, Director of Early Childhood Outdoors (ECO), United Kingdom

 How can an attachment to the natural world begin in early childhood; what makes a young child feel deeply that they are part of nature and that it is part of them; where does the desire to care for and protect our natural environment actually come from, and how can nature care for the child?